Frequently Asked Questions

 No. Campus Connection will still be used for registration and official grade loading.
 However, advisors will find most advising-related resources in one place in the Student Success Collaborative.

 Who will have access to student data in the Student Success Collaborative?

-Students will be able log in to the Student Success Collaborative to schedule appointments with their advisors and, eventually, with tutors and other support services on campus.
+Students are able to log in to the Student Success Collaborative to schedule appointments with their advisors and, with tutors and other support services on campus.
 Students' home pages include their class schedule information and tabs across the top to view their calendars, along with any available notes and reports from past interactions with advisors, tutors and other support staff.
 Students can also send messages to their advisors and other support staff using the platform.
 As "owners" of their educational records under the Family Educational Rights and Privacy Act (FERPA), students have the right to request access to all records in the Student Success Collaborative, including notes created by advisors.

 NDSU faculty and staff who teach, advise students, provide academic support services, and make administrative decisions for academic programs will have access to student data in the Student Success Collaborative.
 All NDSU employees are responsible for protecting the confidentiality of student education records, including records accessible through the Student Success Collaborative.
 Employees who will have access to student data in the platform must complete annual privacy training under the Family Educational Rights and Privacy Act (FERPA).
 View FERPA Guidelines for Faculty and Staff provided by the NDSU Office of Registration and Records.